 When business leaders look at their training programs, a few thoughts will naturally come to mind:

-- Are employees retaining the information and gaining knowledge?
+- Can workplace training be validated by knowledge retention?
+Are employees retaining the information and gaining knowledge?

 - Is training having a clear beneficial effect on employee behavior?